 One high-profile person Sanson executed besides King Louis XVI was Charlotte Corday.
 She assassinated the French journalist and radical Jacobin, Jean-Paul Marat and earned the sentence of death.
 One other oft told tale about her execution is what happened after her decapitation by the French executioner Charles-Henri Sanson.
 Reports indicate that a duty carpenter who worked on the guillotine named Legros lifted Corday’s head from the basket the moment it fell and “undeterred by the smile of content[ment] on the beautiful dead face, struck it repeatedly with his open hand.”
 (At that time many people believed that for a short time after a beheading, the beheaded person retained consciousness.)
 Witnesses claimed Legros’ slap produced an expression of “unequivocal indignation” upon Corday’s face.
-But Legros’ actions were not approved by the crowd or Sanson, and, in fact, the Revolutionary Tribunal imprisoned him for a short time for his inappropriate action, and Sanson fired him, although he had to hire him back.
+But Legros’ actions were not approved by the crowd or Sanson, and, in fact, Sanson complained to Antoine Quentin Fouquier de Tinville and the Revolutionary Tribunal imprisoned him for a short time for his inappropriate action.

 Sanson had married his wife in 1765 and they had two sons, Henri and Gabriel.
 Both boys had no choice but to follow in their father’s footsteps and were therefore taught about executions and helped their father on the scaffold.
 Unfortunately, in 1792, Gabriel was on the scaffold and holding up a severed head when he slipped, likely because of the bloody platform.
 He died from his injuries, and the accident resulted in French scaffolds thereafter having sides.